 Floodplains provide critical ecosystem services, including flood risk reduction, filtration of surface water, and groundwater recharge.
-They also support high levels of biodiversity, serving as fish nurseries, and contributing to the aquatic food web.
+They also support high levels of biodiversity, serving as fish nurseries, and contributing to the aquatic food web (Opperman et al. 2010).
 Floodplain adaptive capacity is limited by available water at the watershed scale.
-Projected increases in the frequency and severity of drought (see Section 5.4.4) will decrease the frequency and duration of floodplain inundation.
-In addition, floodplain forests along the Cosumnes River are sensitive to low groundwater levels that are likely to be caused by a combination of extended drought cycles and increased groundwater extraction during periods of low surface water supplies.
+Projected increases in the frequency and severity of drought (see Section 5.4.4) is likely to decrease the frequency and duration of floodplain inundation.
+However, more intense atmospheric events and a compressed wet season could result in more frequent inundation in some years.
+In addition, floodplain forests along the Cosumnes River are sensitive to low groundwater levels that are likely to be caused by a combination of extended drought cycles and increased groundwater extraction during periods of low surface water supplies (Opperman 2008).